Addition

-Performing addition is one of the simplest numerical tasks to do.
+Performing addition is one of the simplest numerical tasks to perform.
 Addition of very small numbers is accessible to toddlers; the most basic task, 1 + 1, can be performed by infants as young as five months, and even some members of other animal species.
-In primary education, students are taught to add numbers in the decimal system, starting with single digits and progressively tackling more difficult problems.
+In primary education, students are taught to add numbers in the decimal system, beginning with single digits and progressively tackling more difficult problems.
 Mechanical aids range from the ancient abacus to the modern computer, where research on the most efficient implementations of addition continues to this day.